ScorpiosCrux/Valorant-Stats-Webscraper/README.md

 - `brew install cask chromedriver` is the command on **MacOS**

 ## Known Issues:
 * With Chrome v103 there an error when running with VSCode debugger.
 Try running without break points.
+Re-running the program works!